-#MoreThanMeetsTheEye is my way of making a stand for all the people who contacted me and for the millions around the world who live every day with an illness or disability that affects their lives but is unseen by others.
+#MoreThanMeetsTheEye is about life with invisible impairments.
+It is my way of making a stand for the millions around the world who live every day with an illness or disability that affects their lives but is unseen by others.

 No one expects for the public to know about every single disability and illness but rather than immediately judging someone you see using accessible toilets or disabled parking, stop and remember there is a human being on front of you who may have many different issues that they shouldn’t have to explain to you.

 If society understands more then they can be kinder and human kindness makes life easier for the millions of people living with invisible illnesses and disabilities.

 I am sharing with you some messages I have received from readers of So Bad Ass.
 Please join me in sharing your own stories using #MoreThanMeetsTheEye or perhaps you can take a photograph with your invisible disability on a sign?

 Search #MoreThanMeetsTheEye on twitter to see how others are sharing their own stories.